QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 * [Dropbox](https://www.dropbox.com/)
 * [Reddit](https://www.reddit.com/)

-For reasons we will discuss, Python is particularly popular within the scientific community and behind many scientific achievements in [space science](https://code.nasa.gov/?q=python), [particle physics](https://home.cern/news/news/physics/speeding-machine-learning-particle-physics), [genomics](https://github.com/deepmind/alphafold), medical science and practically all branches of academia.
+For reasons we will discuss, Python is particularly popular within the scientific community and behind many scientific achievements in [space science](https://code.nasa.gov/?q=python), [particle physics](https://home.cern/news/news/physics/speeding-machine-learning-particle-physics), [genomics](https://github.com/deepmind/alphafold),and practically all branches of academia.

-Meanwhile, Python is also very beginner-friendly and is found to be suitable for students to learn programming and [introduce computational methods to students in fields other than computer science](https://www.sciencedirect.com/science/article/pii/S1477388021000177).
+Meanwhile, Python is also very beginner-friendly and is found to be suitable for students learning programming and recommended to introduce computational methods to students in [fields other than computer science](https://www.sciencedirect.com/science/article/pii/S1477388021000177).

-It is also [replacing familiar tools like Excel](https://www.efinancialcareers.com.au/news/2019/11/python-replaced-excel-banking) in the fields of finance and banking.
+Python is also [replacing familiar tools like Excel as a essential skill](https://www.efinancialcareers.com.au/news/2021/08/python-for-banking-jobs) in the fields of finance and banking.

 ### Relative Popularity